Skip to content

 RemoveMap

-This method removes mapping from the mapper.
-Usually you will use this method after you have generated the mappings to ignore some properties that you don't want to be supported by Gridify filtering or ordering actions.
+This method removes a mapping from the mapper.
+You will typically use this method after generating mappings to ignore properties that you don't want to support with Gridify filtering or ordering actions.

 AddMap